readium/architecture/proposals/000-publication-helpers-services.md

 The `Publication` shared models support extensibility through two structured ways: *helpers* and *services*.

+* **Helpers are *internal* extensions**.
+They have a single implementation which is statically defined in the shared model types.
+* **Services are *external* extensions**.
+Other Readium components are providing their implementations, which are swappable and injected dynamically into the `Publication` object

 ### Publication Helpers

 A *helper* extends the shared models by computing additional metadata when requested, such as: